 Many people believe that growing cannabis is difficult, especially if you are a beginner.
 But that’s not true.
 You just need to take care of some common mistakes people make when growing cannabis.
 These mistakes can make this task tricky and difficult for the grower.
-But, newbies are bound to make some mistakes.
-If you do, don’t feel discouraged, with proper knowledge and guidance, you can get the results you are looking for.
+But newbies are bound to make some mistakes.
+If you do, don’t feel discouraged; with proper knowledge and guidance, you can get the results you are looking for.

-Mistake 1.
-Not paying attention to the genetics of cannabis seeds
+Mistake 1: Not paying attention to the genetics of cannabis seeds

 I have seen many growers who do not want to spend lots of money to buy high-quality products for plants.
-They prefer to just try once with low-quality products to see how it goes.
+They prefer to just try it once with low-quality products to see how it goes.
 They then think about spending money for the next decade.
 Many beginners spend too little to buy the starting seeds and hence get seeds of poor quality to begin with.
 Some may even try to use a seed they find in the cannabis they bought.
 Whether you choose the first option or the second one, the results will surely disappoint you.

 Mistake 2.
 Not doing research on soil and fertilizers

 If you are growing cannabis for the first time, you may not know too much about fertilizers.
 Choosing the right fertilizer is essential for growing healthy plants.
-Many beginners make the mistake of buying whatever they see find first at the store.
-They will not pay attention to the details of fertilizer they are about to choose.
+Many beginners make the mistake of buying whatever they see first at the store.
+They will not pay attention to the details of the fertilizer they are about to choose.
 It is important to do research about the amount of phosphorus, nitrogen, and potassium cannabis plants require at different stages of their lives as they grow.
 So, the store-bought fertilizer may fail to offer what the plants need.

-Mistake 3.
-Over watering your plants
+Mistake 3: Overwatering your plants

 Check the top inch of your soil to see if it is dry or not.
 If it is not, then you don’t have to water it just yet.
 However, if it is dry, you can water your plants.
 Check this every time you are thinking of watering your plants.

-Mistake 4.
-Pruning too much
+Mistake 4: Pruning too much

-Mistake 5.
-Feeding your plants too much
+Mistake 5: Feeding your plants too much